tytydraco/yessleep/out/Every_night_something_scratched_at_my_window_Today_it_came_in.md

- To give some backstory, every night for the past month, I keep hearing something outside my window.
+ To give some backstory, every night for the past month, I kept hearing something outside my window.
 As soon as I lay in bed, it would scratch at the glass, making it impossible to sleep.
-At first, I thought it was a raccoon or something at first, but after the second day, I knew it wasn’t a raccoon.
-The scratching was too consistent like it was done with purpose.
+At first, I thought it was a raccoon or something, but after the second day, I knew it wasn’t a raccoon.
+The scratching was too consistent, like it was done with purpose.

 Yesterday, it happened again.
 I was awoken by what sounded like nails on a chalkboard.
 The clawing continued, inching me closer to insanity.
 Deciding I'd had enough, I jumped and tore my blinds open.
 Something ducked.
 For an inch of a second, I could see a figure.
 But as quickly as I saw it, it disappeared.

 I sat motionless on my bed, my mind far too tired to make a rationale for this.
 Before I could even try, something hard collided with the glass, almost making it shatter.
 I jolted and, like a child, pulled the blanket over my body as if that would help.

-The window creaked open.
-My blood froze in my veins.
+The window creaked open and my blood froze in my veins.
 Slender fingers pressed down on me, the body of the thing entering my room.
 I couldn’t move.
 I couldn’t even scream.
-The bitter coldness of its body hurt me more than the pressure.
+The bitter coldness of it hurt me more than the pressure.

 My breath caught in my throat.
 I figured I was suffocating because of the noise coming out of my mouth, but I realized the sound wasn’t coming from me.

 Its vocal cords splintered while attempting to speak.
+Or at least, that's what I think it was doing.
 It was trying to communicate something to me, I just didn’t know what.
 A hand reached out, fingertips caressing my cheek.

 A painful mixture of cold and wet spread across my face.
 “Open...” is what I assume it said.
 It was hard to hear over the sound of crackling vertebrae.
 Again, the creature wheezed out, “Are you... awake..?”
 The voice continued in an inhumane replica of a human.
 “Please… look at me.”
 It sounded like speaking tore its throat apart.
 Once its vile breath hit my face, it took everything I had to not vomit.